castellk4691/castellk4691/README.md

 # Hi, I'm Kalani Castell-Moody 👋

-About me:
+About Me:
 Currently CSC-113 AI fundamentals and learning to collaborate with AI tools!
+I'm curious to better learn how humans and AI can work together to create cool things.

-My Foo:
+My Vibe 💗:
 I'm really into music, especially Michael Jackson and the Kpop genre.
+Music helps to fuel my creativity and keeps me motivated.

-Currently Learning:
+Currently Learning 💻:
 - AI collaboration and prompt engineering
 - GitHub workflows and version control
 - Building my first AI assistants

-Fun Fact:
+Fun Fact 🎶:
 I sing covers of my favorite songs!

 Find Me: